 Prior learning from other post-secondary institutions

-Advanced Standing* may be granted for equivalent, graded courses completed at other post-secondary institutions.
-Credit may be granted for up to a maximum of 60 hours towards this certificate.
+Advanced standing may be granted for equivalent, graded courses completed at other post-secondary institutions.
+Credit may be granted up to a maximum of 60 hours towards this program.Apply for Advanced Standing

-Transferring credit from other Continuing Education certificates
+Transferring credit from other Continuing Education programs